tbarker2001/agile-computing-gp/README.md

 2. **npm install** to install site dependencies such as express, etc.

 3. **npm start** to start the nodejs web server.
 This will probably be hosted at localhost:3000.
+You can go to localhost:3000/taskslist to view the main page.

 4. In a seperate terminal pointing at the same folder, **mongodb --dbpath "./data"** to launch the mongodb database server.